Tekset1977/FullScale/README.md

 changelog since 3/17/2026
 Added ifdef DEBUG to the flight_logger_p10.ino.
 Now, if the #define DEBUG is commented out, the serial prints will not appear.
 This will save computational power during actual code deployment, and allow for easy testing.
 Added flight_logger_p11.ino which now has 2 ring buffers for sensor data.
 This increased processing time to 26ms.
 At least, this is what log_file in SD card tells me.
 Also, added fragmented version of it in the folder, so that people without mental could read it.

+changelog since 3/19/2026
+Added empty shells for future DC and servomotors.
+Awaiting hardware to actually start coding them.
+Also, did stage introduction, so now main thing that happens is pre_flight_stage andflight_stage, with ground_stage awaiting aforementioned hardware.
+A bit of re-structuring was needed to introduce stages, but I think alt_threshold servo still works as intended.